 Cheapest non-owner car insurance companies in South Carolina

-Auto-Owners offers the cheapest non-owner car insurance rates in South Carolina at an average cost of $11 per month, based on CarInsurance.com’s analysis.
-Other than Auto-Owners, Geico and State Farm also have cheap non-owner insurance premiums.
+According to CarInsurance.com’s analysis, Auto-Owners offers the lowest non-owner car insurance rates in South Carolina, with an average cost of $11 per month.
+Geico and State Farm also provide affordable non-owner insurance premiums.

-The table below highlights the cheapest non-owner car insurance companies in South Carolina.
+Below is a table showing the cheapest companies for non-owner car insurance in South Carolina.

 Note: *USAA is only available to military community members and their families.